 The false tooth may be made from different materials, including gold and silver amalgam, but the most common is porcelain for aesthetic purposes.

-Your dentist in Chatswood may recommend a dental bridge procedure for the following reasons:
+Your Chatswood dentist may recommend a dental bridge procedure for the following reasons:

 – Preclude remaining teeth from drifting out of position.